Iceland Hotels

 4 tips for savvy savings when booking a hotel in Iceland

-3. Be flexible with dates: Prices can fluctuate depending on factors such as the hotel's location, star rating, and the time of year, so being flexible with your travel dates could help you potentially save on your stay at an Icelandic hotel.
-For those in search of distinctive accommodations, boutique hotels often provide a more personalised experience and may offer better value.
-When you make a booking through Hotels.com, we’ll inform you whether the price for your chosen dates is above or below the average.
-If the price is on the higher side, we’ll suggest alternative dates that could be more affordable, helping you find a better deal.
+3. Be flexible with dates: Prices may vary depending on factors such as the hotel's location, star rating and time of year, so being flexible with your travel dates could help you save on your stay in an Iceland hotel.
+For those in search of a unique experience, boutique hotels can offer a more personal touch and occasionally better value.
+When you book with Hotels.com, we'll inform you if the price for your selected dates is above or below the average, and if it appears to be on the higher side, we may suggest alternative dates that could help you find a better deal.

 Best time to go to Iceland

 Iceland has a varied climate due to its size, so the best time to visit depends on the region and your preferences for weather and crowds.
-If you’re looking to soak up the lively atmosphere in Iceland, January, June, and July are the peak months to visit, bustling with fellow travelers.
-During this peak period, the weather is mostly cloudy, with light rainfall.
-However, if you prefer a more relaxed experience, May, October, and November are perfect for a quieter getaway, marked by light rainfall and mostly cloudy conditions.
+January, June, and July are the peak travel months in Iceland, attracting a higher number of tourists.
+During this peak period, the weather is mostly cloudy, accompanied by light rainfall.
+On the other hand, May, October, and November tend to be quieter times to visit, marked by light rainfall and mostly cloudy conditions.